xiaoliu/meditate/README.md

 # meditate
-a small AppleScript to lock and sleep display while keep everything running
+a small AppleScript to lock and sleep display while keeping everything running